pingcap/tidb-operator/docs/design-proposals/multiple-statefulsets.md

 ### Vertical scaling

-We implement this feature in two phases.
+We can achieve vertical scaling in two phases.

 #### Phase 1

-To do vertical scaling, the user must:
+We do not implement this in tidb-operator.
+But users can achieve this:

 - Add a new statefulset in the `tikvs` section, using more `requests` or `limits` and wait it done.
 Add a new `name-3`, change from figure 9 to figure 10;
 - Scale down the old statefulset(`name-1`) in the `tikvs` section to zero and wait it done.
 See figure 11;